Oak Ridge Restoration

 History of Oak Ridge

 If you would like to learn about the history of this magnificent antebellum tobacco plantation in Southside Virginia, you might enjoy reading this site.

 By 2006, much had changed

 By the time Elaine and I purchased Oak Ridge, much had changed.
-The previous owner had tragically died in an automobile accident some 20 years ago, and the house had not been well maintained for some time.
+The previous owner had tragically died in an automobile accident some 20 years before, and the house had not been well maintained for some time.
 Some of the peeling paint on the roof and columns can be seen in this photograph, taken from a distance, but it looked much worse up close.
 Oak Ridge, like the subject in a Gilbert and Sullivan song, looked best "in the dark with the light behind her."

-When I was negotiating whether to proceed with the purchase I brought a dear friend and colleague from work, Dr. Ken Walker, to show him what I was considering.
+When I was negotiating whether to proceed with the purchase I brought a friend and colleague from work, Dr. Ken Walker, to show him what I was considering.
 It was amusing to watch Ken trying to be polite, though he was clearly appalled by the decay and challenges.
 Finally, he said "Well I've got to admire you for having the energy to take on such an ambitious project." hoping that wouldn't offend me.

 That aptly pointed to the tension between me, the dreamer who sees what Oak Ridge could become, and Elaine, who had to deal with the harsh realities that affected her daily life.
 That tension characterized our 41 years together, and each needed the other.
 I was startled to hear her say to a friend once "Just once I wish I could see what Bob sees when he looks at Oak Ridge."
 Though she enjoyed complaining about it, she also was very proud of the beauty that unfolded as we slowly righted the problems.